Credit:iStockphoto.com/Lisa F. Young

-The LORD said to Moses, "Take vengeance on the Midianites for the Israelites.
-After that, you will be gathered to your peope."
-Numbers 31:1-2
+The LORD said to Moses, “Take vengeance on the Midianites for the Israelites.
+After that, you will be gathered to your people.” — Numbers 31:1-2

 When someone hurts us, the pain often lingers.
 However, when we are the ones who hurt someone else, we are more apt to forget it and move on.
 It’s hard to confront our mistakes, yet when we ignore our wrongdoings, we prolong the pain of others and unknowingly harm ourselves.

-In last week's Torah reading, we learned how the Midianites had harmed Israel.
-They sent their women to seduce the men of Israel and trick them into idolatry.
+Today’s verse comes after the Midianites had harmed Israel in Numbers Chapter 25.
+They had sent their women to seduce the men of Israel and trick them into idolatry.
 The end result was the death of 24,000 Israelites and a hurting nation.

 The truth is when the Midianites attacked the children of Israel it was both an affront to God and to the people.
 It was an attack on God because any attack on His children was tantamount to an attack on their Father.
 For this grievance, God forgave the Midianites.
 However, they had also inflicted pain upon the Israelites.